 4. Schrade SCHF1: Best Hollow Handle Survival Knife

 If you are looking for a lightweight, affordable, yet versatile extreme survival knife, then the Schrade SCHF1 with the Schrade SCSK1 Survival Kit is for you.

 Looking at it, you might think the blade and the handle are welded together; however, the blade and handle are made from a single piece of steel.
 This means this knife is solid, and it isn’t going to break easily.

 The Schrade SCHF1 is made out of 1070 carbon steel, which is incredibly tough and can be used for all heavy-duty applications.
 However, extra care needs to be taken when using the knife because it is susceptible to rust and wear.

 The bottom of the knife features a versatile pommel that can be used to crush objects and can be removed to make use of the screws inside the handle.
-However, you have the option of getting the SCSK1 kit includes a compass, waterproof container with a morse code guide on the outside of the container.
-The Schrade survival knife kit includes fire steel, bandaids, pencil, two safety pins, three needles, a sealed surgical scalpel, and a small fishing kit with three hooks, leaders, and a fishing line.
+However, you can get the SCSK1 kit, which includes a compass and waterproof container with a Morse code guide on the outside of the container.
+The Schrade survival knife kit includes fire steel, bandaids, a pencil, two safety pins, three needles, a sealed surgical scalpel, and a small fishing kit with three hooks, leaders, and a fishing line.